Skip Navigation

 Career Opportunities

 The explosive growth of shale gas, the increased production of petroleum, and the elevated interest in renewable energy sources, represent very strong emerging markets that promise to deliver many new job opportunities in the U.S. and aim at making the U.S. energy independent.
 The majority of advertised positions available for industrial, government positions, as well as for academic positions are for individuals with proper energy-related background.
-Therefore, the Master of Science in Energy (MSE), Certificate in Energy, and Certificate in Energy Technology, Law and Policy programs enhance educational opportunities currently unavailable to students and prepare the new class of leaders in energy.
+Therefore, the Master of Science in Energy (MSE) and Certificate in Energy programs enhance educational opportunities currently unavailable to students and prepare the new class of leaders in energy.

 The United States Department of Labor, Employment and Training Administration, identifies Energy as a High Growth Industry, noting that many companies prefer to hire individuals with a master’s degree for professional jobs.